 Prisoners from a militia loyal to Laurent Gbagbo are held in a garage on the northern outskirts of Abidjan April 9, 2011.
 Forces loyal to Ivory Coast incumbent leader Laurent Gbagbo have stepped up a counter-attack on presidential claimant Alassane Ouattara by firing on his hotel headquarters in Abidjan.

-This photograph, also from 2011, shows rebels fighting against the former Libyan leader Colonel Muammar Gaddafi holding at gunpoint young man whom they believed to be a pro-Gaddafi militant.
+This photograph, also from 2011, shows rebels fighting against the former Libyan leader Colonel Muammar Gaddafi, holding at gunpoint young man whom they believed to be a pro-Gaddafi militant.
 Goran Tomasevic took the photograph, and the Reuters news agency published it on 3 March 2011.
-You can see two other photographs of the same scene here and here.
+Two other photographs of the same scene can be viewed here and here.

 This image also does not show a slave auction.
 In reality, it’s a photograph of African migrants sitting on a dock at the Libyan port of Tripoli in the spring of 2016.
-Mahmud Turkia took the photograph, which was published by Getty Images and the AFP news agency on 11 April 2016.
-The caption reads:
+Mahmud Turkia took the photograph, which was published by Getty Images and the AFP news agency on 11 April 2016 with a caption reading:

 Illegal migrants sit on the dock at the Tripoli port after 115 migrants of African origins were rescued by two coast guard boats at sea when their boat started sinking off the Libyan coast on April 11, 2016.